siderolabs/talos/website/content/v1.6/reference/cli.md

       --pre-pull-images   pre-pull images before upgrade (default true) --to string         the Kubernetes control plane version to upgrade to (default "1.28.1") --upgrade-kubelet   upgrade kubelet service (default true)
+      --with-docs         patch all machine configs adding the documentation for each field (default true) --with-examples     patch all machine configs with the commented examples (default true)
 ```

 ### Options inherited from parent commands